Coroner

 When can I get a death certificate or interim death certificate?

-When the Coroner is given a cause of death by the doctor, the doctor and the Coroner will notify the Registrar of the death.
-This will happen normally within 24 hours.
+When the doctor gives the Coroner a cause of death, the doctor and the Coroner will notify the Registrar of the death.
+This usually happens within 24 hours.

 You can then book an appointment to register the death

-If the Coroner has decided to hold an inquest or is awaiting further results from tissue analysis or other, then a full death certificate will not be available until after the inquest or investigation is concluded.
+You will not be able to get a full death certificate if the Coroner has decided to hold an inquest or is waiting for results (such as tissue analysis).
+You can get the full death certificate after the inquest or investigation finishes.

-Present the interim certificate at a register office or email it to registrar@eastsussex.gov.uk to gain access to the Tell Us Once service.
+You can take the interim certificate to a register office or email it to registrar@eastsussex.gov.uk to use the Tell Us Once service.

 The interim certificate is not a death certificate.
-The death certificate can be ordered from the Register Office at a later date.
+You can order the death certificate from the register office later.
 Order a death certificate.

 Post-mortem examinations